carlosmaniero/pygamii/docs/tutorial/scene.md

-To start your project, you need to create a file called `game.py`.
+To start your project, you'll need to create a file called `game.py`.
 This file will contains the scene of your game.
 Scene is the space where your objects will be rendered.

 ```py